 In accordance with the Company's advance notice policy ("Advance Notice Policy"), Shareholders who wish to nominate a candidate for election as a director must provide timely written notice in proper form by personal delivery, mail, facsimile or email to the Corporate Secretary of the Company.
 The notice must be provided not less than 30 days prior to the meeting for annual general meetings of shareholders and not less than 15 days prior to the meeting for special meetings of shareholders.
-As a result, any Shareholder wishing to nominate a candidate as a director is required to provide notice to the Company by May 24, 2024.
+As a result, any Shareholder wishing to nominate a candidate as a director is required to provide notice to the Company by 5 pm (Pacific Daylight Time) on May 28, 2025.
 The Advance Notice Policy forms a part of the Company's Articles of Continuation, which are available under the Company's profile at www.sedarplus.ca.